mmottl/sqlite3-ocaml/README.md

 - If you need to change where `pkg-config` will look for the SQLite3 library, set the `PKG_CONFIG_PATH` environment variable to the new directory.
-This can be automated by setting the `SQLITE3_OCAML_BREWCHECK` environment variable.
-This will instruct the build to see if a _brewed_ version of SQLite is installed and route `pkg-config` appropriately.
+Setting the `SQLITE3_OCAML_BREWCHECK` environment variable automates this.
+This will instruct the build to check for the installation of a _brewed_ version of SQLite and route `pkg-config` appropriately.

 - You can explicitly disable run-time loadable extensions by calling `configure` with the flag `--disable-loadable-extensions` or by setting